 If you need to hire a drone pilot, it’s important to make certain that they are FAA-licensed to fly drones commercially.
 Federal law requires that anyone hired to fly a drone outdoors hold an FAA-issued Remote Pilot Certificate.
 If they don’t, both the unlicensed pilot — and arguably his or her client — could face federal legal action.

 Finding an FAA-licensed commercial drone pilot based on the states in which they offer services is not an easy task.
 You can’t search the FAA’s official licensed pilot registry by location.
-You may search it only by pilot name, and only after you submit your own personal information.
+You may search it only by pilot name.

 CUSTOMERS: Hire an FAA-Licensed Drone Pilot